NFL Rumors: Cowboys Reportedly Offered To Make Ezekiel Elliott The Second-Highest Paid RB In League

 — Blogging The Boys (@BloggingTheBoys) August 22, 2019

-Furthermore, Stephen Jones’ father, Cowboys owner Jerry Jones, seemingly fanned the flames over the weekend by saying “Zeke who?” when reporters asked him about Dallas’ current situation at running back.
+Furthermore, Stephen Jones’s father, Cowboys owner Jerry Jones, seemingly fanned the flames over the weekend by saying “Zeke who?” when reporters asked him about Dallas’s current situation at running back.
 He then followed up by clarifying that the remark was meant as a “joke” at Elliott’s expense.

 According to ESPN, neither Elliott nor his agent found the comment funny, with the 24-year-old former first-round pick specifically finding it “disrespectful.”